dcunited001/dcunited001.github.io/_posts/2018-02-15-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 towards something they want or do not want requires more intent, more energy and more severe means.

-Mara manifests networks of people chained to one another through desire and attachment.
+The concept networks of people chained to one another through desire and attachment.
 These people will always arrange themselves
 hierarchically: this is partly due to the nature of power.
 Unfortunately, power and its accompanying sociohierarchical structures seem to be necessary to providing the most good to the most people;